Hoyby/NTNU-TDT4117-InfoRet/README.md

 |      |          Requires coordination between gatherers via brokers           |
 |      | Rarely used -> less is put into development and increasing efficiency. |

-> **_!Exam question_** - Distributed vs Centralized architecture

 ![Distributed architecture](img/DistributedSearchEngine.jpg)

 Based on two elements:

-- Gatherers: Peridodically collect and extract index data from the web servers.
+- Gatherers: Peridodically collect and extract index data from the web servers (like a crawler).
 - Brokers: Retrieve data from gatherers and update incrementally their indences.
 - Gatherers and Brokers communitcation is very flexible:
   - gatherer to multiple brokers.
   - Broker to broker.

+> **_!Exam question_** - Distributed vs Centralized architecture

 ## Ranking